nghiadc94/esp-idf-documentation/README.md

 - `idf.py size`: Displays binary size info
 - `idf.py fullclean`: Cleans all build and configuration data
 ## Project Structure

+A project structure for ESP32 projects using ESP-IDF can be describled as below:

 ```
 your_project/
 ├── build/                  # Generated binaries and build files